 Many pregnant women can get their Medicaid plan to cover root canals and the removal of infected pulp from inside the tooth by an endodontist.
 However, some living in specific states cannot.

-Root canal payment plans might assist pregnant women on full-scope pathways in the sixteen states without restorative dental benefits for adults over twenty-one.
+If you can’t afford a root canal, a payment plan might help women on full-scope pathways in the sixteen states without restorative dental benefits for adults over twenty-one.

-• Limited plans will likely pay for root canals as pulp infections can spread throughout the body, threatening babies’ health.
+- Limited plans might pay for root canals, as pulp infections can spread throughout the body and threaten babies’ health.

 Dental Braces

 Medicaid coverage for dental braces depends on the pregnant woman’s age, state, pathway, and treatment choice.
-It can take years to straighten crooked teeth, while a normal gestation ends after only nine months – a key consideration for those with temporary benefits.
+Straightening crooked teeth can take years, while normal gestation ends after only nine months—a key consideration for those with temporary benefits.

-Medicaid rarely covers Invisalign as the clear plastic trays are not the least costly treatment alternative for crooked teeth.
-Metal braces fit this coverage rule, subject to pathway-based limitations.
+Medicaid rarely covers Invisalign, as the clear plastic trays are not the least costly treatment alternative for crooked teeth.
+Metal braces, subject to pathway-based limitations, fit this coverage rule.

 Pregnancy Medicaid Vision